 This light will turn on for four to eight seconds as a bulb check when the ignition switch is first turned to ON/RUN.
-If the light is either not on during starting, stays on, or turns on while driving, have the system inspected at an authorized dealer as soon as possible.
-Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" for 4 further information.
+If the light is either not on during starting, stays on, or turns on while have the system inspected at an authorized driving, have the system inspected at an authorized dealer as soon as possible.
+Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" for further information.